Search

 Like in-person visits, virtual appointments must comply with CPSM standards and applicable legislation, such as PHIA.
 Doctors Manitoba has incorporated virtual care standards into this guide, but physicians are encouraged to review the extensive CPSM materials on virtual care here.

-Your virtual care to patients is generally protected by CMPA.
+Your virtual care of patients is generally protected by CMPA.
 However, if you intend to provide care to patients across provincial borders, you should consult with CMPA to make sure you are protected.
 You can find useful resources from CMPA here.

 Privacy and Security